awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

 # Batch Evaluate Your Own Model

-You have two options to batch evaluate your own model:

-- Batch evaluate your own mol2 file without code changes
-- Fully customize evaluation code

-## Batch evaluate your own mol2 file without code changes

-If you have your own mol2 file, follow below steps to batch evaluate it:

-1. Upload your mol2 file to the S3 bucket in CloudFormation output, or your own S3 bucket.
-If you want to use your own S3 bucket, the bucket name must be in the format of:  `braket-*` or `amazon-braket-*`.

-2. Specify S3 uri of your mol2 file as the value of `molFile` in the Step Functions input:

-        {
-            "molFile" : "<s3 uri of your mol2 file>"
-        }

-       For example,

-        {
-           "molFile": "s3://amazon-braket-gcr-qc-sol-common/qc/raw_model/117_ideal.mol2"
-        }

-    For the complete input parameters and schema, please refer to [input specification](../batch-evaluation/#input-specification).

-3. Follow the steps in [Batch Evaluation](../batch-evaluation/#start-execution) to run the Step Functions.

-## Fully customize evaluation code

-This solution is an open source project under Apache License Version 2.0.
+This solution is an open-source project under Apache License Version 2.0.
 You can leverage it as your base code, and make changes on it.

-If you want to fully customize the evaluation code, follow below steps to make changes and re-deploy the whole stack from CDK.
+To fully customize the evaluation code, complete the following steps to make changes and re-deploy the whole stack from CDK.

-### Prerequisites
+## Prerequisites

 1. Make sure you have AWS CLI and AWS CDK installed in your workspace.
 Refer to [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWS CLI.
 Follow this document [CDK Getting Started](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites) to install and bootstrap CDK.